LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/introducing.md

 * **All agents:** list of live chat and messaging agents currently in shift

 {: .notice}
-**Note:** In the existing workspace, this area includes three additional tabs for messaging (Open Connections, All Connections and Messaging Agents) which will cease to display as they are replaced with the new workspaces.
+**Note:** In the existing workspace, this area includes three additional tabs for messaging (Open Conversations, All Conversations and Messaging Agents) which will cease to display as they are replaced with the new workspaces.